 Last week's loss stings, of course.
 The market ground higher all day Friday eating further into the expiring call spread.
 What was worse was that prudent adjustments for the trade were nonexistent.

-Our weekly credit spreads are highly exposed to Gamma (the option greek) and the latest trade was a textbook example of it.
+Our weekly credit spreads are highly exposed to Short Gamma (the option greek) and the latest trade was a textbook example of it.
 As SPY ground higher debits to adjust exceeded $0.10 to simply the move the trade out a week and up $0.50.
 Doing so would have resulted in the new adjusted trade still being well in the money.
 We have been bitten before by that bug (paying to adjust higher while not actually reducing the risk to the new adjusted trade) before in March 2016 and did not want to repeat that experience.

 The issue with weekly credit spreads is that everybody likes the fast pace weekly profits of weekly credit spreads until they take a loss.
 The weekly credit spread game is that there are many, many small profits and the losses are ALWAYS larger than the gains.
 That is how it works.
 That is risk curve of weekly credit spreads.

 Although, when a loss occurs, retail traders become flabbergasted.
 The biggest misstep most retail traders make is underestimating the aggressiveness of our newsletter (and weekly credit spreads in general) due to its years of fairly smooth profits.

 Retail traders are lulled into a false sense of security with weekly credit spreads forgetting that along with extreme profits (>4% per week and >100% per year) comes a healthy dose of risk.
 Look at it from another view: If large profits like that were easily available at low risk wouldn't everybody be producing them?
 Mutual funds and the like?